This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Regional Archaeological Museum

-If you find the ancient history and architecture interesting, the Regional Archaeological Museum Antonio Salinas, which houses a large collection of Ancient Greek art and artefacts from Sicilian history, is well worth a visit.
+If you find the ancient history and architecture interesting, the Regional Archaeological Museum Antonio Salinas, which houses a large collection of Ancient Greek art and artifacts from Sicilian history, is well worth a visit.

 Hit the Beach